adidas/api-guidelines/message/error-reporting.md

 Accept: application/hal+json
 ```

-However in order to make this request the client needs to be authorized.
+However, in order to make this request, the client needs to be authorized.
 Since the request is made without the authorization credentials the **401 Unauthorized** response is returned together with details using the `application/problem+json` media type:

 ```
 HTTP/1.1 401 Unauthorized